 The Pride of Kinston, Kinston City Councilman Sammy Aiken and Theresa Williams Bethea of Kinston Promise Neighborhood, have merged efforts to remove trash and debris in east Kinston and in downtown’s Municipal Service District.
 Kinston ’s Appearance Commission is also a sponsor.

 The event is also being held on Global Youth Service Day as part of the Kinston Promise Neighborhood's efforts to encourage youth involvement in our community.
-All sponsoring organizations are urging volunteers to show up for the expanded effort.

 The joint move was unveiled at an East Kinston Community Meeting April 11 when Mr. Aiken, Ms. Bethea and Pride director Adrian King told area residents of the larger project.
 Pride’s 2009 Clean Up Day was expanded to include the Martin Luther King corridor.